squillero/microgp4/README.md

 ### Licence
 Copyright © 2020 Giovanni Squillero and Alberto Tonda
-MicroGP v4 is [free and open-source software](https://en.wikipedia.org/wiki/Free_and_open-source_software), and it is distributed under the permissive [Apache License 2.0](https://www.tldrlegal.com/l/apache2).
+MicroGP4 is [free and open-source software](https://en.wikipedia.org/wiki/Free_and_open-source_software), and it is distributed under the permissive [Apache License 2.0](https://www.tldrlegal.com/l/apache2).